-COURSE D.-Joynes-Meissner's Grammar.
+GERMAN D.-Joynes--Meissner's Grammar.
 Super's Elementary German Reader.
 Heyse's L'Arrabbiata.
 This course aims to give a good reading knowledge of the language, and makes no attempt at conversation, the whole stress being placed upon the Grammar, composition and vocabulary.
 It is designed for those who can take only one year in the language.

-Male Classical and Female Juniors of all groups, five times a week.
+All Juniors who have not taken German, five times a week.